 Needing to urinate often is a symptom that affects both men and women and becomes more likely from middle age onwards.

-Other underlying conditions can also cause frequent urination, including
+Other underlying conditions that affect men and women which can cause frequent urination, include:

-You may also feel the need to urinate more if you’re feeling anxious as your body’s natural stress response tries to eliminate waste in order to deal with a challenge.
+You may also feel the need to urinate more often if you are feeling anxious as your body’s natural stress response tries to eliminate waste to deal with a challenge.

 You can book an appointment with a Spire private GP today.

-See your doctor if you need to urinate more often than usual with no obvious explanation.
+See your GP if you need to urinate more often than usual with no obvious explanation.